Robanvdd/swoc2017/rules/RULES.md

 ##### <a name="fight"></a>fight

 In order to fight bots in space, you can send the `fight` command with the ID of the UFO you want to fight.
+All your UFOs that are within a radius of **256** of your attacking UFO will join the battle along with all the enemy's UFOs that are within the same radius of the UFO you are attacking.

 ```json
     {